SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 **Example:** A developer takes a shortcut to get some early feedback on a new feature

-- $100 - full feature
+- $100 - Full feature
-- $20 - feature with shortcuts (no tests, dirty code, whatever it takes)
+- $20 - Feature with shortcuts (no tests, dirty code, whatever it takes)
-- $80 - IOU via PBI in the backlog e.g. \[FeatureName] – Technical Debt - Planned
+- $80 - IOU via PBI in the backlog e.g. {{ FeatureName }} – Technical Debt - Planned

 ::: good
 ![Figure: Good example - Technical Debt is very visible to the Product Owner](waf-tech-debt-backlog-northwind_1710232021944.png)